 Most creditors typically report information to the three major credit bureaus each month.
 The information they send includes payments that are paid on time and in full as well as any credit accounts that have entered delinquency.

 However, companies like utilities and cell phone carriers usually only report late payments to the credit bureaus.
 It’s important to pay your bill by its due date to avoid being penalized.
 However, those timely payments probably won’t do anything to actually help your credit scores, they just prevent your credit scores from dropping.

 They start at 30 days past due, then 60 days past due, and 90 days past due.
-Your credit score will go down with each additional period so be sure to pay as soon as possible to avoid further damage.
+Your credit score will drop with each additional period, so pay as soon as possible to avoid further damage.

 Credit card companies also update your account credit card balances each month.
 This affects your credit utilization ratio.
-If you paid off a large chunk of one credit card but racked up a balance on another, all of that will be reflected on your credit report, and consequently, your credit score.
+If you paid off a lot on one credit card but racked up a balance on another, all of that will be reflected on your credit report.
+It will also reflect on your credit score.

 Remember that the amount you owe accounts for 30% of your FICO score.
-Most lenders want to see your credit utilization ratio under 30% which means you don’t want to owe more than 30% of your available credit limit.
+Most lenders want to see your credit utilization ratio under 30%.
+This means you don’t want to owe more than 30% of your available credit limit.
 If you pay off your credit card balance to lower this amount, you will increase your credit scores.

 Which items can affect your credit score?